filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

 ## Next steps

-Now that your local network is running, it's time to play around with various Filecoin features.
+Now that your local network is running, you can test various Filecoin features, like adding additional nodes or notaries.
 Select one of the options below:

 - [Connect multiple nodes](#connect-multiple-nodes)
 - (**Local network with Fil+**) [Add notaries](#add-notaries)